lexicalunit/dotfiles/bin/README.md

     --embed-thumbnail                Embed thumbnail in the audio as cover art --add-metadata                   Write metadata to the video file --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
-The format syntax is the same as --output, the parsed parameters replace existing values.
+The format syntax is the same as --output.
+Regular expression with named capture groups may also be used.
+The parsed parameters replace existing values.
+Example: --metadata- from-title "%(artist)s - %(title)s" matches a title like "Coldplay - Paradise".
-                                     Additional templates: %(album)s, %(artist)s.
-Example: --metadata-from-title
-                                     "%(artist)s - %(title)s" matches a title like "Coldplay - Paradise"
+                                     Example (regex): --metadata-from-title "(?P<artist>.+?) - (?P<title>.+)"
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards) --fixup POLICY                   Automatically correct known faults of the file.
 One of never (do nothing), warn (only emit a warning), detect_or_warn (the default; fix file if we can, warn